Available Now

 Private poles are typically identified by letter labels (A, B, C, or D), while Energex-owned poles carry numeric and letter combinations.
 If the pole sits inside your property boundary, you are responsible for its maintenance, inspection, and eventual replacement.
 Many property owners are unaware of this obligation until they receive a defect notice from Energex following a routine five-year inspection.

 Common signs your private pole may need attention include visible leaning, cracks in concrete, rust on steel components, termite damage, and deteriorated cables or brackets.
-If you notice any of these issues, contact our team for a free assessment before the situation worsens.
+If you notice any of these issues, contact our team for a site assessment to determine whether replacement is needed.

 Comparison